-When the EVIC is in the Compass/Temp/ Audio screen, press the FUNCTION SELECT button to operate various radio, media, and Universal Customer Interface (UCI) functions FUNC-(i.e., advance presets, select next folder, jump to TION or start playing songs in playlists, etc., depend-SELECT ing on which radio is in the vehicle and if Button equipped with UCI).
+When the EVIC is in the Compass/Temp/ Audio screen, press the FUNCTION SELECT button to operate various radio, media, and Universal Customer Interface (UCI) functions (i.e., advance presets, select next folder, jump to or start playing songs in playlists, etc., depending on which radio is in the vehicle and if equipped with UCI).
 When the EVIC is in the Compass/Temp/ Audio screen, press the SCROLL button to seek up and down radio stations, tracks, chapters, files, etc., depending on which radio is in the vehicle.
-Button

-CD/DVD DISC MAINTENANCE
+CD/DVD MAINTENANCE

-To keep the CD/DVD discs in good condition, take the following precautions:
+To keep a CD/DVD in good condition, take the following precautions: